Stop Overthinking Everything: Advice for Writers

 A healthy inner critic guides us toward legitimate growth and improvement, while a toxic inner critic only tears us and our work down.

-AC: Couldn't agree more that mastering that relationship with your inner critic is definitely important.
+AC: Couldn't agree more that mastering that relationship with your inner critic is critical to a happy, productive creative life.
 Any last advice for writers struggling with overthinking?

 KM: Don’t overthink the fact that you’re overthinking!
 Seriously.
 Take a step back — or maybe even some time off if necessary.
 Let your unconscious brain take over.
 It has all the good answers anyway.